OscarWEdu/tradingsys/README.md

 TODO

+Known Issues:
-Known Issues: There are currently no checks in place to ensure that user input is sane, nor that it does not overlap with existing data)
+There are currently no checks in place to ensure that user input is sane, nor that it does not overlap with existing data.
+There are currently no plans to address this.